How to Explain Unemployment on a CV: 8 Practical Tips

 Whether you are unemployed due to redundancy, taking a sabbatical, maternity or parental leave, the below example will give you a good idea of the importance of a skills-based CV and how it can make your CV shine if you focus on skills rather than experience.

-For similar CV examples if you just staring your career, explore the following options:
+If you are just staring your career, explore the following options:

 Explore the biggest industries in the UK or highest paying jobs to help you choose your ideal career path.